 In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 The ASU includes amendments to the guidance on convertible instruments and the derivative scope exception for contracts in an entity's own equity in Subtopic 815-40 and simplifies the accounting for convertible instruments which include beneficial conversion features or cash conversion features by removing certain separation models in Subtopic 470-20.
 Additionally, the ASU will require entities to use the "if-converted" method when calculating diluted earnings per share for convertible instruments.
 The ASU is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-The adoption of the new standard impacted the Company's accounting for is Convertible Senior Notes Due 2025 (2025 Notes), discussed in Note 10, which were previously accounted for using the cash conversion model applied under ASC 470-20, Debt with Conversion and Other Options ("ASC 470-20").
-The Company adopted ASU 2020-06 on January 1, 2022 using the modified retrospective method.
+The adoption of the new standard impacted the Company's accounting for its Convertible Senior Notes Due 2025 (2025 Notes), discussed in Note 10, which were previously accounted for using the cash conversion ertorspective method.
 The cumulative effect of the accounting change as of January 1, 2022 increased the carrying amount of the 2025 Notes by \$44.7 million, reduced additional paid-in capital by \$74.9 million, and reduced accumulated deficit by \$30.2 million.